 Basho says “concentrate” on Lightness.
 Lightness is more than just being flighty.
 It requires concentration as well as amusement.
 “Interest” is what is interesting to people, not to scholars.

-Another masterpiece of Lightness, in the mid-summer heat, has the headnote:
+Another masterpiece of Lightness, in the mid-summer heat of his final year, has the headnote:

 Kon recognizes the psychic energy, the love, Maw bestows on the food as she waves her fan over it.
 The great scholar recognizes that this is a love poem, not the love of young people at the beginning of their search, but the love of an old couple near the end.
 In the poetry of heaviness, we would grieve over their poverty and misery.
-However, with Lightness, we forget all that, and focus on peaceful feelings of wholeness, of love and gratitude, even in old and impoverished country folk.
-Where others see misery,
+However with Lightness we forget all that, and focus on peaceful feelings of wholeness, of love and gratitude, even in old and impoverished country folk.
+Where others see misery and vullgarity,

 Basho, and later Kon, see love which is an expression of Lightness.